adamnew123456/snapshot/README.md

 a header is based upon the other types of blocks, it's included at the end of this list.

+### General Notes On Storage

+- An address is stored in ASCII hex form, taking up a total of 64 bytes.
+  Although snapshot can deal with addresses in upper and lower case, all addresses are internall stored as upper-case.

+- In any case where non-hash strings are allowed (only file paths and tag names currently), those strings are stored zero-padded and encoded as UTF-8.

 ### Data Blocks

 Data blocks are the simplest kind of block, which contain 64 KB of arbitrary